The Passion of Christ and the Passion of the Church

 The faithful should know this with certainty: valid apostolic lines have continued; validly ordained priests remain; and these priests offer the unchanging rites of the Church.
 Therefore, exile does not mean extinction.
 The altars remain.

 The Passion teaches the Church how to endure.
+It teaches her not to confuse reduction with extinction, humiliation with defeat, or burial with abandonment.
 The Cross is not the end.
 It is the road to triumph.
-Souls who remain faithful beneath the Cross will not be abandoned.
+Souls who remain faithful beneath the Cross will not be abandoned, because the same Christ who was judged, scourged, and crucified is the Christ who rises.

 Footnotes